hongwang01/RCDNet/README.md

 ## Friendly Tips
 1. If higher version is needed, I'm very glad to share with you the RCDNet code running on PyTorch>=1.0
-2. More general and friend code framework for RCDNet will be coming !
+2. More general and friendly code framework for RCDNet will be coming !

 ## Contact